jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/Classes.md

 The Specialist begins with `20 + (4 x INT)` energy, and gains `5 + INT` additional energy every `5` levels.
 These energy points are reset after a long rest.

 #### Neural Link
 The specialist is able to observe through the senses of his droid as an action.
 During this time, the Specialist is incapacitated but has complete remote control of his droid.
 Cancelling the neural link is a free action, but cannot be done on the same turn as activation.

 Additionally, the Specialist Droid gains the `WILL`, `INT`, and `PRES` stats and proficiencies of the Specialist while the link is active, and the droid is able to perform Omni Tool actions.

+Finally, Specialist Droids will often have special abilities that are only activated while under the direct control of the Specialist through Neural Link.
+These abilities will be documented accoringly in the Specialist Droid stat block.

 #### Energy Transferrence
 The specialist is able to use tech abilities through either his Omni Tool, or the Specialist Droid.
 If an ability is used through the Specialist Droid, it uses both the droid and the specialist's action.
 Additionally, positive effects which effect the Specialist are duplicated and also effect the Specialist Droid.